 Using isotopes for dating and residence time of groundwater in an aquifer, a case study at Al-Najaf, Middle Iraq

-Groundwater is the main source for sustaining life when surface water and rivers are scarce.
-Groundwater in the Najaf Desert helps sustain human and animal lives.
-The Dammam aquifer is considered the main source of groundwater in the study area.
-The isotope elements were used as a geochemical indicator to determine the age, direction of flow and the effect of rainwater on this formation.
-Stable isotopes δ18O and δD (Deuterium) are analyzed in rainfall and groundwater.
-Their values ranged between -2.56‰ and -1.99‰ and between 7.12‰ and -4.84‰ for δ18O and 2H with an average of -2.32‰ and -6.20‰ in rainfall respectively.
-Their values ranged from -3.26‰ to -2.01‰ for δ18O and from -27.00‰ to -16.21‰ for δ2H with an average of -2.70 and -22.27 in the Dammam groundwater respectively.
-Radioactive isotopes 3H (tritium) and 14C are analyzed in groundwater.
-The groundwater is old and does not mix with modern water, because tritium was not detected.
-The δ18O and δD values indicate the rainwater, which supplies the aquifer, is not from the continental lands in addition and reflects a humid and cold climate and the high amount of rainfall in the past.
-Analyses of 14C indicate that the groundwater date is approximately 4176.075 years before the present.
-The groundwater is moving from the West and southwest to the North and Northeast directions.
+Groundwater is the main source of sustaining life in the Najaf Desert that helps sustain human and animals’ lives.
+The aquifer of the Dammam Formation is considered the main source of groundwater in the study area.
+The isotope elements have been used as a geochemical indicator to determine the age, direction of flow and the effect of rainwater of this area.
+The values of stable isotopes δ18O and δ2H range between -2.56‰ to -1.99‰, and between 7.12‰ to -4.84‰ with an average of -2.32‰ and -6.20‰ in rainfall respectively.
+Their values range from -3.26‰ to -2.01‰ for δ18O, and from -27.00‰ to -16.21‰ for δ2H with an average of -2.70‰ and - 22.27‰ in the Dammam groundwater respectively.
+The groundwater is old and does not mix with new water, because tritium has not been not detected.
+Furthermore, the δ18O and δ2H values show that the rainwater, which feeds the aquifer does not come from the continental lands.
+They represent a humid and cold climate, as well as a considerable amount of rainfall in the past.
+Analyses of 14C indicate that the groundwater dates back to approximately 4176 years ago.
+The groundwater is moving from the west and southwest directions to the north and northeast directions.